th2-net/th2-rpt-data-provider/README.md

 # Release notes

 ## 5.15.0
-* Migrate to native grouped message request
+* Migrated to native grouped message request:
+  * The `searchBySessionGroup` option has been removed.
+Now all requests always query the `grouped_message` table
+  * The `/messageIds` request now searches for the nearest message, regardless of its direction.
 * Updated th2 gradle plugin: `0.1.5` (th2-bom:4.9.0)

 ## 5.14.1